Biden’s wins for public education

 January 2021

-On day one, President Biden signed an Executive Order directing all federal agencies to prioritize and allocate resources to advance equity.
+On his first day in office, President Biden signed an Executive Order directing all federal agencies to prioritize and allocate resources to advance equity.
 The order also establishes a high-level interagency data working group to collect the data necessary to advance equity, and it revokes Trump’s order to prohibit diversity training and the creation of a 1776 Commission.

 January 2021